AidanAllchin/CSE6242-PatentProject/README.md

 - **Menu Item 6:** Train IHPM and predict next period innovation score for all counties for overlay
 - **Menu Item 6:** Add latitude and longitude for the predicted values back to the data for the overlay

 ## Known Issues

-The BEA tables downloaded in `__init__.py` have updated since starting the project.
-I've fixed the links for 3 of the 4, but `CAGDP1__ALL_AREAS_2001_2022` contains the GDP information per-county (one of our most important metrics) and still hasn't been updated to include 2023 as of November 15th.
-If the unzipping step fails for that file, change the "2022" in line 188 to "2023".
+The BEA tables downloaded in `__init__.py` update once annually, and have done so since starting the project.
+This year, the BEA changed the schema within some of the files, changing the process for calculating `innovation_score`s significantly.
+This would be worth addressing, except `CAGDP1__ALL_AREAS_2001_2022` contains the GDP information per-county (one of our most important metrics) and unlike the other files (updated on November 14th), will next update on December 4th.
+This makes any changes to adopt the new version infeasible, as the data we're pulling will change after turning the project in.

+To circumvent this, I've uploaded the 2022 versions of the necessary files to Google Drive, and the script will download these older tables by default.